guslatho/syllabificator/README.md

 # Usage

-Syllabificator requires the following dependencies:
-* Pandas
-* Numpy
-* Chaine
+Syllabificator can be ran in two quick steps
-* Python 3.11 environment with tensorflow 2.13 for the Neural Net.
+* Create new environment with python 3.11

-Use the requirements.txt to copy the original virtual environment (see end of page).
+* Install requirements.txt

+See end of page of full list of steps to install environment manually.

 ## Syllabifying words